StefFrustagli/RockPaperScissorsGame/README.md

 ### Acknowledgment

-For their continuous support, suggestions and feedback, I am very grateful to my mentor Brian Macharia, the Code Institute tutors, and my fellow classmates on Slack, in particular Niclas.
+For their continuous support, suggestions and feedback, I am very grateful to my mentor Brian Macharia, the Code Institute tutors, and my fellow classmates on Slack, in particular Niclas for his precious help.